how do i become a notary public in washington state how do i become a notary public in washington state

 What is the process for obtaining a notary commission in Washington State?

 Obtaining a notary commission in Washington State involves completing the Notary Public Commission application from the Department of Licensing’s website, paying a $30 fee, and passing a background check.
-Applicants must submit personal details and state their intent for seeking a commission.
+Applicants must submit personal details and state their intent to seek a commission.
 After submission, processing can take a few weeks, culminating in the receipt of a notary commission certificate.

 How long is a notary commission valid in Washington State, and what are the renewal requirements?